 Copyright Infringement Claim

-The DMCA requires that copyright infringement claims be in writing and include all of the following elements:
+The DMCA requires that copyright infringement claims be in writing, directed to the designated agent, and include all of the following elements:

 2. A description of the copyrighted work(s) claimed to have been infringed;